virtool/ref-plant-viruses/README.md

 - viroid sequences
 - additional isolates for NCBI-sourced viruses described above

+## Versioning

+The plant virus reference follows [semantic versioning](https://semver.org/).
+We will only increment the major version for the reference if a new release break backwards compatibility.

+The reference releases in this repository are only supported in Virtool v3.0.0 and later.

 ## Contributing

 If you want to contribute more information to this database, please